Waterford Institute of Technology: Technological University for the South East

-The institute has been planning a merger with IT Carlow for the formation of a technological university for the south east region since the mid-2010's.
+The institute had been planning a merger with IT Carlow for the formation of a technological university for the south east region since the mid-2010's.
 A vision document, "Technological University for the South East" (TUSE) was published in 2015, and a memorandum of understanding was signed in 2017.
 At the launch of TU Dublin in July 2018, the Taoiseach expressed regret that this TUSE bid had not progressed sufficiently following the Technological Universities Act 2018.